alphagov/notifications-node-client/DOCUMENTATION.md

-_speak to Tom Byers, Chris H-S, Alexey and Leo_

 # Node.js client documentation

 This documentation is for developers interested in using the GOV.UK Notify Node.js client to send emails, text messages or letters.